-The stories we tell ourselves can boost our confidence or destroy our confidence.
-The funny thing I’ve learned working with my clients is the more honest and objective people are about their strengths and limitations, the more confident and empowered they feel.
+The stories we tell ourselves can boost or destroy our confidence.
+I’ve learned working with my clients that the more honest and objective people are about their strengths and limitations, the more confident and empowered they feel.

 Taking an objective view of yourself ultimately eliminates the false narratives and overblown stories we tell ourselves about our lack of ability as leaders.
 When these are exposed (even if there is some truth), the experience is always liberating for my clients.
 And it has been for me as well.